 For this reason we will only obtain our images from sources that are at least 300DPI, luckily there are many options.

 The easiest way to obtain the images you are after is to use Image Fetcher.
 You can literally copy and paste an entire sheets worth of card names from the excel sheet and into Image Fetcher.
 Start with the Artifacts column.

 Next, select the 'variant' of each card you want, click download and wait.

-Once you've finished each Excel column take all the images out of your download folder and put them in a new folder structure.
+Once you've finished each Excel column (and thus all of the cards) take all the images out of your download folder and put them in a new folder structure.
 Create a folder for each card type, for example:

 Move all the artifact images into their respective folder.
 Continue this process until you have all of the images of the cards you require.

 Lastly obtain a card back.